dino-/ks-rest/README.md

     $ cabal build
     $ cabal test

 And you should be good for development from here.
+Run it:

+    $ cabal run ks-server -- PATH/TO/DIR/CONTAINING/CONF

 ### Building for deployment